VaibhavTalkhande/stockit-desktop/readme.md

 # Stockit Desktop

-Stockit Desktop is an ElectronJS-based stock management application, designed for efficient offline inventory, sales, and customer tracking.
-Enjoy a modern, responsive dashboard for managing your business operations directly from your desktop.
+Stockit Desktop is an ElectronJS-based stock management application for efficient offline inventory, sales, and customer tracking.
+It connects to the Stockit Backend (Node.js/Express/MongoDB REST API) to provide a seamless experience for retail stores, including authentication, billing, payment integration, and AI-powered business suggestions.

 ## Related Projects